 Nine months ago, I started a kitchen remodel.
 FINALLY, nine months later, we are DONE!
 Kind of like having a baby, right?
 We are so excited to finally get to enjoy it!!
-You’ve seen the progress almost every step of the way, and now it’s time for the final shots and full room reveal!
+You’ve seen the progress of this kitchen remodel almost every step of the way, and now it’s time for the final shots and full room reveal!
 WOO HOO!
 Today I’ll show you the after pics, and then I have a separate follow up post to give you all the kitchen sources and other details you might want to know, since this is going to be long enough already!

 While my newer builder’s kitchen was still in decent shape and certainly not the worst kitchen ever, I was excited about the challenge of creating a better layout for our needs and a bigger dose of charm and personality — on a reasonable person’s budget.